RallyTools/RallyRestToolkitForPython/README.rst

 Versions
 --------

+  **1.2.3**
+       Fixed restapi.py Rally.getAllowedValues method to accommodate custom fields Allow attribute payload for put and post to have a list of pyral.Entity instances as values for an attribute that is of type COLLECTION.

    **1.2.2**
        Allow for disambiguating Project amongst name duplications by means of using fully qualified path.
        Incorporated suggestion on preserving case name of custom PortfolioItem sub-item.